reactjs/react.dev/beta/src/content/apis/react/StrictMode.md

 <Intro>

-`StrictMode` is a component used to eagerly identify production issues in development.
+`StrictMode` is a component used to eagerly identify production bugs in development.

 ```js